✅ Key Takeaways

 - Retatrutide Dosing Guide — full protocol walkthrough including dose timing, injection sites, and managing side effects

-The general approach for most researchers starts at a low dose (0.5–1 mg per week) and titrates up gradually over several weeks, allowing tolerance to GI side effects to develop.
+The general approach for most people starts at a low dose (0.5–1 mg per week) and titrates up gradually over several weeks, allowing tolerance to GI side effects to develop.
 See the dosing guide for the full schedule.

 Frequently Asked Questions